CDCgov/dibbs-ecr-refiner/refiner/eCR-CDA-Notes.md

 Section-level templates are higher up the hierarchy while entry-level templates are children of section-level templates.
 Some sections are **required** in order for an eICR or RR document to be valid based on their associated schematrons (these can be found on the spcifications' GitHub repositories that are both linked in the [overview](#overview).
 As discussed, every single template has a unique id (`templateId`) that is used to track and test each row of a template; these rules are called conf numbers (`CONF#`).
 When validating an eICR or RR document against their associated schematrons the messages coming back are based on the `CONF#` and whether or not this is a fatal error, an error, or a warning.
 Our goal in this work is to not introduce additional errors or warnings given that both eICR and RR documents have likely already undergone validation on the AIMS platform.

+> [!NOTE]
+> We have validation tools for both eICR and RR based on schematron files that can be found in each of the repositories linked above in the [overview](#overview).
+Our process takes the schematron files and creates an `xslt` that we can use in Python validate both eICR and RR documents.
+These tools will be a part of the refiner workflow in the future.

 Additionally there are some section-level templates that have templates for both:

 - Entries optional, and;